userbradley/documentation.breadnet.co.uk/docs/index.md

 This site gets updated [on average, once a day](https://github.com/userbradley/documentation.breadnet.co.uk/graphs/commit-activity)

 This site used to be hosted on Digital Ocean and using Bookstack, but found the greener grass of mkdocs.
-Simply write markdown and edit a yaml file and you're good to go
+Simply write markdown and edit a yaml file, and you're good to go

 ## Other sites maintained